Sam Cooke: Crossover pop success

-In 1958, Cooke performed for the famed Cavalcade of Jazz concert produced by Leon Hefflin Sr. held at the Shrine Auditorium on August 3.
+In 1958, Cooke performed for the famed Cavalcade of Jazz concert produced by Leon Hefflin held at the Shrine Auditorium on August 3.
 The other headliners were Little Willie John, Ray Charles, Ernie Freeman, and Bo Rhambo.
 Sammy Davis Jr. was there to crown the winner of the Miss Cavalcade of Jazz beauty contest.
 The event featured the top four prominent disc jockeys of Los Angeles.